ZilverZtream/anything/README.md

 Stub scanners exist for OneDrive, Google Drive, and Dropbox.
 They will use official APIs to pull file listings and merge them into the local database.

 ## Native WSL File System Indexing
-An experimental scanner illustrates how to traverse and index files stored under the Windows Subsystem for Linux.
+The WSL scanner reads the ext4.vhdx virtual disk directly to enumerate files and capture full metadata without shelling out to `wsl.exe` for every file.

 ## Plugin API
 Custom data source scanners can be implemented as DLLs.
 Place compiled plugins in a `plugins` folder next to the executable and they will be loaded at startup.
 The `plugin.h` header documents the API each DLL must expose.